kc1awv/LoRaTNCX/README.md

 ## What Even Is This?

-LoRaTNCX is a **Terminal Node Controller (TNC)** firmware for cheap ESP32-based LoRa boards.
-It implements the AX.25 packet radio protocol and KISS mode, making it a drop-in replacement for those vintage TNCs you paid way too much for on eBay.
+LoRaTNCX is a **KISS TNC (Terminal Node Controller)** firmware for cheap ESP32-based LoRa boards.
+It's the strong, silent type - implements the KISS protocol with LoRa-specific extensions, speaks only in binary, and makes it compatible with any KISS-mode packet radio application.

-**The Goal**: Create an inexpensive KISS modem for packet radio applications (and whatever new applications the Amateur Radio community dreams up in the future).
+**The Goal**: Create an inexpensive KISS modem for LoRa packet radio applications that works with standard KISS software (Dire Wolf, APRS clients, BPQ32, packet terminals, etc.).
+Because vintage TNCs cost more than this entire board.

 **The Method**: Human provides requirements, AI writes code, hilarity and/or functionality ensues.

-**The Result**: 400KB of firmware that actually transmits packets.
+**The Result**: A fully functional KISS TNC with LoRa radio support and a command-line configuration tool.
 Your move, Skynet.

 ## Hardware Requirements

 - **Heltec WiFi LoRa 32 V3** or **V4** board (ESP32-S3 + SX1262 LoRa radio)
 - A USB cable (yes, really, we have to mention this)
-- An Amateur Radio license (because here, the FCC is not amused by unlicensed experimentation, despite politics)
+- An Amateur Radio license (required for operation in the US and most countries - the FCC is not amused by unlicensed experimentation)
-- Unrealistic optimism about AI-generated code
+- Unrealistic optimism about AI-generated code (optional but recommended)

 The boards cost about $25-35 USD shipped.
-That's less than a fancy coffee subscription, and this actually does something useful.
+That's less than a fancy coffee subscription, and unlike coffee, this actually transmits packets.

+Frequency Support: **433 MHz to 928 MHz** (tested: 433, 868, 902, 915, 928 MHz) - It's like having multiple radios for the price of one!

-## Features (That Allegedly Work)
+## Features (That Actually Work)

-- ✅ **A Possibly Full TNC-2 Compatible Command Set** - We've got 57 commands implemented (AI counted them, we trust it)
-- ✅ **KISS Mode** - Binary frame protocol for terminal programs that gave up on human readability
+- ✅ **Full KISS Protocol** - Binary frame protocol for programs that gave up on human readability
-- ✅ **AX.25 Protocol** - Because packet radio wasn't complicated enough already
-- ✅ **Multiple Operating Modes** - Command, Converse, Transparent, and KISS (we're overachievers)
+- ✅ **SETHARDWARE Commands** - LoRa-specific configuration via KISS extensions (because standards are more like guidelines)
 - ✅ **LoRa Radio Support** - Long range, low power, high coolness factor
-- ✅ **Persistent Settings** - Your configs survive power cycles (unlike our sanity)
+- ✅ **Persistent Settings** - Configuration survives power cycles (unlike our sanity during debugging)
-- ✅ **Packet Monitoring** - Watch packets fly by like a very boring screensaver
-- ✅ **Digipeating** - Be part of the problem... er, solution
-- ✅ **Beaconing** - Announce your existence periodically, because humans need validation
-- ✅ **Help System** - Extended help text that's less verbose than most AI chatbots
+- ✅ **Configuration Tool** - Command-line utility for easy setup (the AI wrote this too)
+- ✅ **Interrupt-Driven Reception** - Efficient packet handling with no echo loops (took a few tries to get this right)
+- ✅ **Configurable Deaf Period** - Prevents receiving own transmissions (because talking to yourself is awkward)
+- ✅ **Wide Frequency Range** - Supports 433-928 MHz ISM bands (way more versatile than we expected)

+### KISS Protocol Implementation

+LoRaTNCX implements the standard KISS protocol with extensions for LoRa-specific configuration.
+It's like KISS, but with LoRa steroids:

+**Standard KISS Commands:**
+- `0x00` - DATA frame (send/receive packets)
+- `0xFF` - RETURN (exit KISS mode - not implemented because we're ALWAYS in KISS mode, deal with it)

+**SETHARDWARE Extensions (Command `0x06`):**
+Because the original KISS spec predates LoRa by a few decades, we added some modern conveniences:
+- `0x01` - Set frequency (MHz, 4-byte float)
+- `0x02` - Set bandwidth (kHz, 4-byte float)
+- `0x03` - Set spreading factor (1 byte: 7-12)
+- `0x04` - Set coding rate (1 byte: 5-8 for CR 4/5 through 4/8)
+- `0x05` - Set output power (1 signed byte: 2-20 dBm)
+- `0x06` - Get current configuration (returns all settings)
+- `0x07` - Save configuration to NVS (make it stick)
+- `0x08` - Load configuration from NVS (reload from memory)
+- `0x09` - Reset to factory defaults (when all else fails)

+See `tools/README.md` for detailed configuration examples and the AI's thorough documentation.

 ## AI-Generated Caveats

-⚠️ **Disclaimer**: Significant portions of this codebase were written by AI.
+⚠️ **Disclaimer**: This codebase was written collaboratively between human and AI.
 The AI:
-- Has never held an Amateur Radio license
+- Has never held an Amateur Radio license (but aced the written exam we never gave it)
-- Doesn't understand RF propagation (but neither do we, really)
+- Doesn't understand RF propagation (but learned LoRa surprisingly well)
-- Has no concept of "good enough" and kept refactoring until told to stop
+- Successfully implemented KISS protocol without becoming self-aware
-- Writes documentation better than most humans (which is concerning)
+- Writes documentation better than most humans (which is either impressive or concerning)
-- Successfully implemented the requested commands without going full HAL 9000
+- Fixed bugs efficiently when given proper debugging information (and coffee, metaphorically speaking)

 ⚠️ **The AI Insisted On**: Clean architecture, separation of concerns, comprehensive documentation, and proper error handling.
 This is either impressive or a sign of the impending robot uprising.
+We're going with "impressive" for now.

-⚠️ **What Could Go Wrong**: Probably nothing?
-The worst that happens is it doesn't work and you wasted 30 minutes.
+⚠️ **What Could Go Wrong**: Not much - it's been tested on actual hardware with bidirectional LoRa communication.
+The worst case is you need to reconfigure it.
 The best case is you have a working KISS TNC for under $30.
-Risk/reward ratio seems reasonable.
+Risk/reward ratio seems reasonable, unless you count the existential questions about AI-generated code.

 ## Quick Start (For the Impatient)